-You can also use your points to pay for hotels and car rentals through the Amtrak Hotels & Cars portal.
+You can also use your points to pay for hotels and car rentals through the Amtrak Hotels and Cars portal.
 Again, the point cost may vary, but you’ll have a decent selection of 29,000 car rental locations and 350,000 hotel choices.

-The worst redemption options are gift cards, which bring your point value down to 0.8 cent each—about a third less than if you redeem them for travel directly with Amtrak.
+The worst redemption options are gift cards, which bring your point value down to 0.8 cents each—about a third less than if you redeem them for travel directly with Amtrak.

 You can transfer your points outside of Amtrak to one of three other programs (Audience Rewards, Choice Privileges, or Hilton Honors), but you’ll need to reach at least the Select tier level in the Amtrak Guest Rewards program first (5,000 Tier-Qualifying Points, or TQPs).
 You can also transfer rewards if you opt for the Amtrak Guest Rewards World Mastercard instead of this card and hit a $20,000 spending requirement in a calendar year.

 How to Get the Most out of This Card

-There are three keys to getting the most value from this card.
-First, make sure you earn the extra-valuable new cardmember bonus.
-Next, always use this card to pay for Amtrak travel purchases.
+There are two keys to getting the most value from this card.
+First, always use this card to pay for Amtrak travel purchases.
 Those purchases are worth the most rewards points—and the most TQPs, 5,000 of which you’ll need to reach the first tier of status in Amtrak’s loyalty program.
-Finally, redeem your rewards points for more Amtrak travel tickets.
+Also, redeem your rewards points for more Amtrak travel tickets.

 - 10% rebate on Amtrak food and drink purchases